 The biggest reason I really wanted to work with Corey was he was open and receptive.

-I have been to other functional practitioners who made me feel like it was almost my way or the highway with them.
+I have been to other integrative practitioners who made me feel like it was almost my way or the highway with them.
 After searching for answers for so long with my health, I really felt like I became well-versed and I have a high level of understanding.
 I wanted someone that was going to be a consultant with me and give me the tools and listen to what I had to say.

 “I wanted someone that was going to be a consultant with me and give me the tools and listen to what I had to say.”